 Should you buy more shares?

 During a recession, we usually see heavy falls in the stock market as investors sell their shares and move their money into low-risk cash products.
 However, some stocks won't be hit as hard and some will even rise in value.
-But one thing is certain: a recession will present some good buying opportunities for those who are prepared to do so.
+But one thing is certain: a recession presents some good buying opportunities for those who are prepared to do so.